-Reputation Management continues to be all the rage these days and many businesses have chosen to automate it.
+Reputation Management, especially responding to positive reviews, continues to be all the rage these days and many businesses have chosen to automate it.
 An online review is gold to a business, regardless of whether it’s positive or negative.

 It’s become the norm for a business to respond to complaints and negativity.
 Some companies employ entire departments to monitor their social media streams to catch bad reviews and quickly resolve them or at least respond.